cedardb/docs/content/references/datatypes/numeric.md

 ### Rules for All Operations Except Multiplication and Division

 If the resulting precision exceeds 38, it is clipped to 38 and the scale is reduced by this amount.
-If the scale would become negative, it is instead set to 0.
+If the scale becomes negative, it is instead set to 0.
 For example, if the resulting precision were 42 and the scale were 6, the precision would be reduced by 4 to 38, and the scale would also be reduced by 4 to 2.

 ### Rules for Multiplication and Divisions